-Now that we have a sampling algorithm, how can we construct a stochastic code $(Z, \enc_z, \dec_z)$ from it?
-Naturally, the first step is applying rejection sampling to our setting: since according to \Cref{eq:rec_correctness_criterion} the goal is to encode a sample from $P_{Y \mid X = x}$, it stands to reason that we set the rejection sampler's target distribution ${Q \gets P_{Y \mid X = x}}$.
+We now construct a stochastic code $(Z, \enc_z, \dec_z)$ from rejection sampling.
+Since, according to \Cref{eq:rec_correctness_criterion}, the goal is to encode a sample from $P_{Y \mid X = x}$, it stands to reason that we set the rejection sampler's target distribution ${Q \gets P_{Y \mid X = x}}$.
 What proposal distribution should we pick?
 We may pick essentially any distribution whose density ratio with $P_{Y \mid X = x}$ is bounded for all $x$.
 However, Definition~\ref{def:relative_entropy_code} provides us with a canonical choice: the marginal $P_Y$; thus, we set $P \gets P_Y$.
-Finally, we set ${r_x(y) \defeq \frac{dP_{Y \mid X}}{dP_Y}(y \mid x)}$, which we shall assume to be bounded for all $x$.
+Finally, we set ${r_x(y) \defeq \frac{dP_{Y \mid X}}{dP_Y}(y \mid x)}$, which we shall assume to be bounded in $y$ for all $x$.

 Next, what should we choose for the common randomness $Z$?
 With rejection sampling, the only candidates we could pick are the generated points $(Y_k, U_k)$.
 Since, by our choice for $P$, all of them are independent of $X$, there is no harm in assuming all of them are shared.
 As such, let us set $Z^{\RS} \gets \{(Y_k, U_k)\}_{k = 1}^\infty$.
 There are no practical issues with this choice: if we assume the communicating parties share the same pseudo-random number generator (PRNG) and use the same seed, they can both simulate $Z^\RS$.